asuh/front-end-windows/readme.md

 Until browsers catch up implementing the newest features of ES6, it is recommended to use a transpiler to convert your unsupported ES6 back to ES5, which is universally supported in all modern browsers.

 The most popular transpiler is Babel(https://babeljs.io/).
-Only install this locally into an already created project.
+Only install this locally into an already created project using WSL command line:

     npm install --save-dev babel-cli babel-preset-env